slott56/slott56.github.io/Pelican/content/blog/2008/03/2008_03_31-synchronicity_and_document_object_models.rst

-1.  xml.dom.minidom.
+1.  ``xml.dom.minidom``.
 I liked this, right up until yesterday, when I read` Python HTML Parser Performance <http://blog.ianbicking.org/2008/03/30/python-html-parser-performance/>`_ .
 It wasn't the "performance" topic that caught my attention, it was the "I do not recommend using minidom for anything" quote that stopped me cold.

 #.
-A kind of :strong:`Bridge`  to create usable POPO's which are a Bridge to the xml.dom model implemented in minidom.
+A kind of **Bridge**  to create usable POPO's which are a Bridge to the xml.dom model implemented in minidom.
 This isn't a pure Bridge, but a kind of `Bridge <http://en.wikipedia.org/wiki/Bridge_pattern>`_ -meets-`Facade <http://en.wikipedia.org/wiki/Fa%C3%A7ade_pattern>`_ .

 #.
 Custom POPO's.
 This requires parsing using a custom (but not too complex) SAX ContentHandler and a simple XML marshaller method of each POPO class.

-#.
-ElementTree.
+#.  ``ElementTree``.
 This was new to me.

-The minidom solution has two use cases nailed -- marshall and unmarshall fit nicely.
-Building doesn't work out so well because the document.createElement construction is very clunky.
+The ``minidom`` solution has two use cases nailed -- marshall and unmarshall fit nicely.
+Building doesn't work out so well because the ``document.createElement`` construction is very clunky.
 Manipulation is also a pain in the neck because the navigation capabilities are limited.

 The "Bridge to A Footing" is something I'd used recently.
-In that case, the footing wasn't minidom, but was a low-level representation of X12 messages.
+In that case, the footing wasn't ``minidom``, but was a low-level representation of X12 messages.
 Extending it, however, showed some profound limitations in my original design.